gnoose/datafeeds-shared/docs/migrating_scrapers.md

 3. At this point, the IDE is likely flagging several errors, because the scraper and configuration objects are not defined in the repo yet.
 This is good; all that remains to do now is fix each undefined value/object/function error.

+4. Add an import for your new datasource to `datafeeds/__init__.py`.

-4. In your original celery task definition, there is likely an import like
+5. In your original celery task definition, there is likely an import like
     ```
     import gridium_tasks.lib.scrapers.nvenergy_myaccount.interval as nve
     ```